Western River Expedition: Big Thunder Mountain Railroad

+Living with the Land

+Epcot's Living with the Land (originally Listen to the Land) features animatronics originally created for the Western River Expedition.

+World of Motion

+The defunct Epcot attraction World of Motion featured a scene with a group of bandits robbing a train.
+This was based off a similar scene conceptualised for the Western River Expedition.

+Western River Railroad

+Tokyo Disneyland's Western River Railroad takes its name from WRE.

-Splash Mountain
+Splash Mountain / Tiana's Bayou Adventure

-Although themed to Song of the South, Splash Mountain is derived from the planned boat ride in WRE.
+Splash Mountain and its successor Tiana's Bayou Adventure are derived from the planned boat ride in WRE.

 Thunder Mesa at Disneyland Paris

 When Disneyland Paris opened in 1992, Frontierland's fictional town was named Thunder Mesa, as a tribute to the WRE.
 This version of Frontierland was strongly influenced by WRE compared to any previous version.

 Phantom Manor

 The Phantom Canyon scene of Phantom Manor at Disneyland Park (Paris) is derived from the planned scene showing the town of Dry Gulch in WRE.
 There are even some WRE elements in Phantom Canyon, like the bank robbery, the showgirl and the bartender.

 Expedition Everest

 Although one might consider it to have no relations with WRE, Expedition Everest at Disney's Animal Kingdom does take one element from WRE : the backwards segment of the ride.
 The planned roller coaster in WRE was to have a backwards segment as well.